BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

 - The known type prefixes are as follows:
     - booleans: bVariable
     - enums: eVariable
+    - floating point values: fVariable
     - pointers: pVariable
     - strings: sVariable
     - unsigned integers (of any bitness): uVariable
-    - vectors (rarely): vecVariable OR vectorVariable
+    - vectors (rarely, usually if there may be ambiguity): vecVariable OR vectorVariable
 - The known qualifier prefixes are as follows:
     - mutable: mVariable
     - private: \_variable OR m\_variable